sourcegraph/handbook/content/departments/cloud/technical-docs/trial_mi.md

 ## Teardown Trial Managed Instance

-when trial expires and customer do not wish to sign the deal, CE will open [Teardown Managed Instance request](../index.md#managed-instance-requests)
+When trial expires and customer do not wish to sign the deal, CE will open [Teardown Managed Instance request](../index.md#managed-instance-requests)

 ## FAQ